Sunny (1941 film): Plot

 After Sunny has said goodbye to her friends at the circus, Larry wants to introduce her to his aunt Barbara, who has been criticized as very harshly, as well as the rest of his family at the ancestral home of Waverly Hall.
 At the reception that takes place in the evening, Sunny is snubbed by Larry's sister Elizabeth and his aunt Barbara in such a way that she wants to leave the reception prematurely and deeply hurt, but meets Aunt Barbara and can talk to the outwardly tough woman.

 On the day of the wedding, everything of name and standing is gathered in Waverly Hall.
 But then Bunny and the circus people arrive, who want to surprise Sunny.
 Elizabeth sees this as a good opportunity to humiliate Sunny again and to ask the circus troupe to show what they can do before the wedding ceremony.
 When these, encouraged by Juliet and her partner Egghead, begin to entertain, Larry expels the circus troupe from the house.
 Sunny is so stunned by such behavior from her future husband that she joins her guests and leaves the property with them.

 On the premiere evening of the new circus show with Sunny in the center, the performance is completely sold out.
 When Sunny takes the stage, she discovers that Larry, who bought all the tickets, is the only guest.
 Angry and disappointed, she storms off the stage and locks herself in her trailer.
 Larry then puts it on a trailer of his car and drags the trailer and Sunny to a waiting riverboat.
 Sunny steals on deck after a while.
-When Larry doesn't find her in the trailer, but instead finds her fur and a shoe on the railing, he thinks she jumped overboard and jumps into the raging water to save her.
+When Larry does not find her in the trailer, but instead finds her fur and a shoe on the railing, he thinks she jumped overboard and jumps into the raging water to save her.
 Sunny is very afraid for him, but also realizes how much he loves her.
 As soon as Larry is safe, they both embrace.